 Space is limited in a resume, so this may require excluding some things.
 Even though you feel something is a great achievement, it may not be something your target employers will care about.
-Reserve the real estate you have for the most important stuff.
+Reserve the limited real estate you have for the most important things.

 Before we go further, a critical point: Don’t think you can just sit down and write a great resume without first doing some homework.